Overcoming data challenges through enriched validation and targeted sampling to measure whole-person health in electronic health records: Results

-A total of $3867$ data points were validated in Wave II ($718$ lab and $3149$ vitals variables), which was fewer than in the Pilot and Wave I. Given that similar numbers of patients were validated, this difference was explained by fewer patient encounters, with between $16$ and $453$ validated data points per patient (median $= 65.5$).
-Overall, the estimated error rates for non-missing components (TPR $=99\%$, FPR $=3\%$) and recovery rate for missing data ($17\%$) in Wave II closely resembled the preliminary ones (Figure~\ref{fig:heatmap}B).
-Still, some auditors' findings differed (Figure~\ref{fig:findings}B).
-For example, more vitals were found to match Epic ($65\%$).
-Similar amounts of missing data were recovered using the audit roadmap, spread across all lab variables.
-Additional findings are in Supplemental Table~S1.
+In Wave II, $3867$ data points were validated ($718$ labs, $3149$ vitals), which was fewer than in the Pilot and Wave I. This difference was explained by fewer patient encounters, with $16$--$453$ validated data points per patient (median $= 65.5$).
+The estimated error rates for non-missing components (TPR $=99\%$, FPR $=3\%$) and missing data recovery rate ($17\%$) in Wave II closely resembled the Pilot and Wave I (Figure~\ref{fig:heatmap}B).
+Still, some auditors' findings differed (Figure~\ref{fig:findings}B), like more vitals matching Epic ($65\%$).